3kwa/constants/README.rst

 A solution
 ==========

-Shamelessly inspired by the app_constant gem, constants aims to solve that problem (and that problem only).
+Shamelessly inspired by the app_constants_ gem, constants aims to solve that problem (and that problem only).

 .ini file